jaywhj/mkdocs-materialx/docs/setup/ensuring-data-privacy.md

 <!-- md:flag experimental -->
 <!-- md:example cookie-consent -->

-Material for MkDocs ships a native and extensible cookie consent form which asks the user for consent prior to sending requests to third parties.
+MaterialX for MkDocs ships a native and extensible cookie consent form which asks the user for consent prior to sending requests to third parties.
 Add the following to `mkdocs.yml`: